DOCK-PI3/ESTACION-PRO/ANDROID-DEV.md

 The next step is optional, and it's whether to create the game systems directory structure inside your ROMs folder.
 Performing this will also create _systeminfo.txt_ files in each system directory.
 These files contain information about the system such as what file extensions and emulators that are supported.
 They are not mandatory for the app to function, they are only there for your convenience.
 In general it's recommended to create the system directories, although you could remove the ones you don't need afterwards for a slightly faster app startup speed.

 This is basically the onboarding process, and ES-DE should now start up.
 Just be aware that you need to place at least one game with a supported file extension in the ROMs directory tree or ES-DE will only show an information dialog about missing games.
+You can however import native Android apps and games directly from this interface.
+The game import process is explained elsewhere in this document.

 Also note that ES-DE does not install any emulators, you need to install those separately.
 There is more information about that topic later in this document.